loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md

 This directory contains the shared host-side Argo CD resources used to make vCluster sleep mode behave well with Argo CD for imported vCluster instances.
-That includes preventing routine Argo traffic from defeating sleep mode, providing a deliberate wake-up path when needed, and keeping Argo CD behavior clean while a destination vCluster is sleeping, waking, or ready again.
+That includes preventing routine Argo CD traffic from defeating sleep mode, providing a deliberate wake-up path when needed, and keeping Argo CD behavior clean while a destination vCluster is sleeping, waking, or ready again.